-2.3.4 Characterization of liposomes (New, 1990)
+2.2.4 Characterization of liposomes (New, 1990)

-The behavior of liposomes in both physical and biological systems is determined to a large extent by factors such as physical size, chemical composition, quantity of entrapped solutes etc. Hence, liposomes are characterized with respect to the following parameters:
+The behavior of liposomes in both physical and biological systems is determined to a large extent by factors such as physical size, chemical composition, quantity of entrapped solutes etc. Hence, liposome are characterized with respect to the following parameters:

-2.3.4.1 Size and size distribution

-There are number of methods reported in the literature to determine size and its distribution of the vesicles (Bangham et al, 1974; Meeren et al, 1992).
+2.2.4.1 Size and size distribution: There are number of methods reported in the literature to determine size and its distribution of the vesicles (Bangham et al, 1974; Meeren et al, 1992).
 The most commonly used ones are light microscopy preferably using electron microscope, laser light scattering or cryoelectron microscopy.

-2.3.4.2 Lamellarity

-The lamellarity, the average number of bilayers present in liposomes, can be determined either by P-NMR spectroscopy or freeze fracture electron microscopy.
+2.2.4.2 Lamellarity: The lamellarity, the average number of bilayers present in liposomes, can be determined either by 31P-NMR spectroscopy or freeze fracture electron microscopy.

-2.3.4.3 Entrapped/Internal volume

-The internal or trapped or capture volume is expressed as aqueous entrapped volume per unit quantity of lipid ( $\mu$ l/ $\mu$ mol or $\mu$ l/mg).
-It is determined by entrapping a water-soluble marker such as 6-carboxyfluorescein, C or H-glucose or sucrose and then lysing the liposomes by the use of a detergent such as Triton X-100.
+2.2.4.3 Entrapped/Internal volume: The internal or trapped or capture volume is expressed as aqueous entrapped volume per unit quantity of lipid (μ l/ μ mol or μ l/mg).
+It is determined by entrapping a water-soluble marker such as 6-carboxyfluorescein, 14C or 3H-glucose or sucrose and then lysing the liposomes by the use of a detergent such as Triton X-100.
 Determination of the amount of marker that was trapped enables one to back calculate the volume of entrapped water.

-2.3.4.4 Determination of percentage capture

-The quantity of material entrapped inside liposomes can be determined more commonly by minicolumn centrifugation method, protamine aggregation method, dialysis technique or by gel chromatography.
+2.2.4.4 Determination of percentage capture: The quantity of material entrapped inside liposomes can be determined more commonly by minicolumn centrifugation method, protamine aggregation method, dialysis technique or by gel chromatography.

-2.3.4.5 Chemical analysis

-To determine the percentage of excipients: The common excipients like PC and CHOL can be estimated by the Stewart assay (1980) and Zlatkis method (Goel Bk, 1988) respectively. α-Tocopherol can be analyzed quantitatively by HPLC.
+2.2.4.5 Chemical analysis To determine the percentage of excipients: The common excipients like PC and CHOL can be estimated by the Stewart assay (1980) and Zlatkis method (Goel Bk, 1988) respectively. α -Tocopherol can be analyzed quantitatively by HPLC.

-2.3.5 Stability of liposomes
+2.2.5 Stability of liposomes

-A prerequisite for the successful introduction of liposomes in therapy is the long-term stability of the formulation.
+A prerequisite for the successful introduction of liposomes in therapy is the longterm stability of the formulation.
 The stability of drug-laden liposome dispersions preferably should meet the standards of conventional pharmaceutical product.
 A 1-year shelf life is considered to be an absolute minimum.
 Both chemical and physical determines the shelf life of a product.